Why the digital candidate journey is non-negotiable in 2026

 |---|---|---|---|

-| Education CRM | Candidate tracking | Salesforce Education Cloud, Slate, HubSpot | API |
+| Education CRM | Candidate tracking | Slate, Salesforce Education Cloud, TargetX, HubSpot | API |

-| AI chatbot | 24/7 contact, open day registration | Skolbot, Intercom | JS widget |
+| AI chatbot | 24/7 contact, campus visit registration | Skolbot, Intercom | JS widget |

-| Email automation | Sequenced nurturing | Brevo, Mailchimp, HubSpot | Native CRM |
+| Email automation | Sequenced nurturing | Mailchimp, HubSpot, Constant Contact | Native CRM |

-| SMS / WhatsApp | Event reminders | Twilio, MessageBird | API |
+| SMS / WhatsApp | Event reminders | Twilio, Mongoose CampusESP | API |

-| Application portal | Document submission and tracking | UCAS Apply, direct portal | Web / API |
+| Application portal | Document submission and tracking | Common App, Coalition, direct portal | Web / API |

-| Webinar / live event platform | Digital open days | Zoom, Livestorm, Teams | CRM integration |
+| Webinar / live event platform | Virtual visits | Zoom, Hopin, Teams | CRM integration |

 The most common mistake is deploying these tools in silos.
 A CRM that doesn't talk to the chatbot, an email automation tool disconnected from application tracking — every break in the system becomes a break in the candidate experience.
 Integration is as important as the quality of individual tools.